Ehrenzweig has successfully handled divorces, matrimonial, and custody cases for Law Enforcement Officers for over 21 years.

 Are there children involved?

-There are three types of custody:
+There are basically four types of custody arrangements:

 Sole custody: The parent who has the children makes the decision for them and is “in charge.”
 That does not mean the other parent does not get visitation or access time with the children.
 Just the custodial parent and full and complete custody.
 As a caveat regardless of the parent having sole custody, should that parent pass away, custody by law, vests with he non-custodial parent.